 The initial steps in psychological testing for learning disabilities include:

-The process often begins with a referral from teachers, parents, or other professionals who suspect a person may have a learning disability.
+The process often begins with a referral from teachers, parents, or other professionals who suspect a person may have an LD.
 This referral may be based on academic struggles, behavioral issues, or other indicators.
-Adults are often self-referred.
+Adults are often self-referred for learning disorder testing.

 Assessment and Observations